cosminci/home-automation/README.md

 ## 🆘 If You Get Stuck

-1. Re-read `HOME_ASSISTANT_STATE.md` - the answer is probably there (includes complete entity-to-room mappings)
+1. Re-read `HOME_ASSISTANT_STATE.md` for complete technical documentation
 2. Verify your WebSocket connection code matches the documented pattern
 3. Check that `HA_TOKEN` is loaded: `echo $HA_TOKEN`
 4. Test REST API queries work before trying WebSocket updates
 5. Ask the user for clarification on specific issues

-**Remember:** The connection methods documented in `HOME_ASSISTANT_STATE.md` WORK.
-If you get errors, debug your code, don't try alternative methods.

----

-Good luck! 🚀